P4/P5 Pie Chart (Fractions of Different Denominators)

 Click if above box appears blank

-How many erasers does Erica have at first?
+How many plates does he have altogether?

 If the above question is easy, try to do the more challenging question below.